 Your child:

 How does a flu-like illness spread?
 Viruses that cause flu-like illnesses spread from person to person.
 They can spread when a person with the virus coughs and/or sneezes the virus into the air and someone else breathes it in.
-Viruses also can spread when someone touches the virus on another person or a hard surface (such as a doorknob), and then touches their own eyes, nose, or mouth.
+Viruses also can spread when someone touches the virus on another person or a hard surface (such as a doorknob), then touches their own eyes, nose, or mouth.

 To help reduce the spread of viruses, teach kids to: